sreekanth370/razeedeploy-delta/README.md

 --cs, --clustersubscription=''
     : install clustersubscription at a specific version (Default 'latest') --rd-url, --razeedash-url=''
-    : url that watch-keeper should post data to --rd-api, --razeedash-api=''
+    : url that watch-keeper should post data to (Default '${--razeedash-api}/api/v2' if provided) --rd-api, --razeedash-api=''
-    : api url that clustersubscription should subscribe to (default '--razeedash-url.origin') --rd-org-key, --razeedash-org-key=''
+    : razee api baseUrl (Default '${--razeedash-url}.origin' if provided) --rd-org-key, --razeedash-org-key=''
-    : org key that watch-keeper will use to authenticate with razeedash-url --rd-tags, --razeedash-tags=''
+    : org key used to authenticate with razee --rd-cluster-id, --razeedash-cluster-id=''
-    : one or more comma-separated subscription tags which were defined in Razeedash --rd-cluster-id, --razeedash-cluster-id=''
-    : cluster id to be stored into watch-keeper-config ConfigMap and used as the cluster id in RazeeDash instead of namespace.metadata.uid
+    : cluster id to be used as the cluster id in RazeeDash (Default 'namespace.metadata.uid') --rd-cluster-metadata64, --razeedash-cluster-metadata64=''
---rd-cluster-metadata64, --razeedash-cluster-metadata64=''
     : base64 encoded JSON object of cluster metadata entries {key: value, ...}.
 To be stored into watch-keeper-cluster-metadata ConfigMap and sent to RazeeDash
 --rr, --remoteresource=''